Brian Wilson: Lyrics

 Wilson generally collaborated with another lyricist, although he occasionally composed both words and music alone.
 Most of his songs explore introspective themes, and several portray the male object or narrator as a "loser", evident on "She Knows Me Too Well", "Don't Hurt My Little Sister", "Merry Christmas, Baby", and "All Dressed Up for School".
-Other recurring themes in Wilson's songs include feminine objectification, (Note: Songs centered on feminine objectification include "The Shift", "Pom, Pom Play Girl", "Girls on the Beach", "All Dressed Up for School".) youthful innocence, (Note: Songs centered on youthful innocence include "The Little Girl I Once Knew", "Caroline, No", "Wonderful", "Song for Children", "Surf's Up", "Little Children".) slice of life stories, (Note: His slice of life songs include "Time to Get Alone", "I'd Love Just Once to See You", "Wake the World", "Busy Doin' Nothin", and "I Went to Sleep".) and health and fitness.
+Other recurring themes in Wilson's songs include feminine objectification, (Note: Songs centered on feminine objectification include "The Shift", "Pom, Pom Play Girl", "Girls on the Beach", and "All Dressed Up for School".) youthful innocence, (Note: Songs centered on youthful innocence include "The Little Girl I Once Knew", "Caroline, No", "Wonderful", "Song for Children", "Surf's Up", and "Little Children".) slice of life stories, (Note: His slice of life songs include "Time to Get Alone", "I'd Love Just Once to See You", "Wake the World", "Busy Doin' Nothin", and "I Went to Sleep".) and health and fitness.
 (Note: Songs centered on health and fitness include "Vegetables", "H.E.L.P.
 Is On the Way", "Life Is for the Living", "He Couldn't Get His Poor Old Body to Move", and "Too Much Sugar".)

 Although the Beach Boys became known for surfing imagery, his compositions with collaborators outside the band typically avoided this subject matter.
 Unlike his contemporaries, social issues were never referenced in his lyrics.
 (Note: Wilson acknowledged that he had "never been the type" to preach social messages in his songs.)
 In his 2008 book Dark Mirror: The Pathology of the Singer-Songwriter, Donald Brackett identifies Wilson as "the Carl Sandburg and Robert Frost of popular music—deceptively simple, colloquial in phrasing, with a spare and evocative lyrical style embedded in the culture that created it".
 Brackett opined that Wilson expressed "intense fragility" and "emotional vulnerability" to degrees that few other singer-songwriters had.